William Arthur (minister): Works

 His lecture on Systematic Beneficence gave the first impetus to that movement; and his own practice was referred to as a living example of it.
-His intimate knowledge of India and its people made his counsel valuable to statesmen; and it was widely acknowledged that he was a power outside his own Church, and an aggressive proponent of Christianity.
-Arthur suffered various infirmities throughout his life, but lived to the age of 83, dying in Cannes, France.

 William Arthur Memorial Church, Gubbi, 1904

 The William Arthur Memorial Church is located on the NH206 Bangalore-Honavar Road at Gubbi Town, about 80 km from Bangalore.
 The church is painted turquoise blue and built in the Gothic style, being completed in 1904.
 The church is named after William Arthur, an Irish Wesleyan missionary and Canarese Scholar, who served in Gubbi.
 The present structure replacing the old Gobbee Chapel, built by Thomas Hodson and William Arthur.